WilsonBaker/VARpedia/README.md

 1) you can choose to create your own creation
 2) you can play your creations
 3) you can delete unwanted creations
+4) you can choose to work on a quiz to test your learning
 # 1) Create Creation
  - This process begins when you press the create creations button
  - You first are required to choose what you want to search on wikipedia.